-All VUFP applications received by 1 February will be reviewed by the faculty at which the applicant will be participating in a Master’s programme.
-Faculties then nominate applicants to the central scholarship committee, which then awards scholarships to the most talented students.
+All VUFP applications received by 1 February 2017 will be reviewed by the faculty of the Master’s programme applied for.
+Faculties then nominate applicants to the central scholarship committee, which subsequently awards scholarships to the most talented students.
 The award is based on the motivation letter, the quality of previous education and the student's academic performance therein.
-A scholarship offer will then be made to successful candidates.
+A scholarship offer will be made to successful candidates.

 The VU Fellowship Programme (VUFP) is a Merit scholarship programme for strongly motivated students with excellent study results.
-Eligible candidates must be able to prove their academic excellence, and they must be admitted to an English taught Master’s degree at Vrije Universiteit Amsterdam.
+Eligible candidates must be able to prove their academic excellence, and they must be admitted to an English-taught Master’s degree at Vrije Universiteit Amsterdam.
 Students with the Dutch nationality and/or a Dutch degree (given that the Dutch degree is used for admission) are not eligible for admission.
 Students following a one-year Master’s programme may not apply for the VUFP scholarship for a second year.
 Students already enrolled in a two-year Master’s programme who have not been awarded the VUFP scholarship in 2016/2017 are not eligible to apply for the VUFP scholarship 2017/2018.
-Only if a student was granted a scholarship from the beginning, then the scholarship can be extended if he/she achieved 80% of the credits.
+Only when a student was granted a scholarship from the beginning, then the scholarship can be extended if he/she achieved 100% of the credits of the first year.
 The Faculty VUFP committee will be asked to demonstrate to the Central VUFP committee that these credits have indeed been achieved.

 The VUFP scholarship is a tuition fee waiver.
 VUFP scholarship does not provide any additional allowance towards study or living costs.